Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Images are an integral part of any site.
 But they are also the reason for the high load time due to its large file size.

 Lazy Loading images, iframes, and Video is one of the most common practices to improve the load times.
+This helps to greatly improve the google Core Web Vitals.

 As I’m using WP Rocket and PerfMatters, here are the options one should enable.